 \section{Introduction}

-Euler systems (of rank $1$) were introduced by Kolyvagin in order to study the structure of Selmer groups.
-The definition of Euler system says nothing about $L$-values.
-However, once we get an Euler system which related to a certain $L$-value, we obtain an upper bound of the order of a Selmer group by using this $L$-value.

-While the importance of Euler systems is obvious, the structure of the module of Euler systems has not been well studied.
-In this paper, we study the structure of the module of Euler systems.
-To explain the result we obtain in this paper more precisely, we fix some notations.
-Let $k$ be a totally real field with degree $r$ and
+The theory of Euler systems is a powerful tool for studying the relationship between Selmer groups and $L$-values.
+While the importance of Euler systems is widely known, it seems that the structure of the module of Euler systems has not been well studied.
+In this paper, we study the module of Euler systems.